 JACOB-RACHEL & LEAH (Gen 28-50)

 This is a story of a strong romantic love between Jacob and Rachel, and the confusion and trouble that occurs when two jealous wives are vying for the love of one husband.
-This marriage and family had turmoil in it all the time, so much so that Jacob told Pharaoh (when he was old) that he saw many evil days.
+This marriage and family had turmoil in it all the time.
 This is also a story that points out how, that too strong of emotions for a spouse can cloud a person’s judgment.
 Rachel was idolatrous and Jacob didn’t see it until he wrestled with an angel.
 Leah seemed driven to win his love using kids and mandrakes.
 There was a lot of deception going on in this family, but through it all God was actually in this.
 In the end, Rachel died and was buried under an oak tree, but Leah was buried alongside Jacob in his tomb.

 JOSEPH & ASENATH (Gen 41)

 This is a marriage that takes place because of the troubles and exaltation of Joseph in Egypt.
-Asenath was a stranger in a strange land.
-There is not a whole lot about her, but we are to assume that she was a comfort for him and was a woman of disciple, seeing she came from a “priestly” home.
+Asenath was an Egyptian woman.
+There is not a whole lot about her, but we are to assume that she was a comfort for him and was a woman of discipline, seeing she came from a “priestly” home.
 Joseph is a man of character having been sold and accused of rape which he didn’t do.
 Strong people arise from tribulations.

 MOSES & ZIPPORAH (Exodus 2-18)

 This is an odd marriage on several points.
-Moses marries a stranger in a strange land.
+Moses marries in the land pf Midian.
 Zipporah gets mad at him because he didn’t do what God said concerning circumcision; which she took care of because he was deathly sick.
 Other than that, we don’t have a lot to go on.
 However, later down the road Miriam accuses Moses of marrying an Ethiopian woman.
-If this is that Zipporah (which most believe it to be), then we may have our first inter-racial marriage.
+Here we may have our first inter-racial marriage.
 Again, we don’t have a lot to go on and we don’t hear about her from that point on.
 And from all indications, Moses' marriage wasn’t centered around the work of God.
 We do know that Moses then dies with no mention of her.

 RUTH & BOAZ (Ruth 1-4)